umigv/sensors-onboarding/README.md

 ###### Task 1: Gravity

 ROS passes values like the acceleration of an object in a specific format called a messsage, with each message having a rigidly defined structure.
 The structure for an IMU acceleration message can be found [here](https://www.ros.org/reps/rep-0145.html).
+The important part here can be found under `Data Sources`, where it says that the accelerometers should report a vector corresponding to the acceleration due to gravity in the z axis while the device is at rest.
+This is not currently accounted for in the driver, but we would like to account for it because certain SLAM algorithms expect the absolute gravity reference for localization.
+Therefore, your first task is to modify the IMU driver to add the acceleration due to gravity to the IMU output.
+There are already gravity registers available for you to use in `bno055/registers.py`.
+Try to figure out how to read the values from these registers and incorporate them into the IMU message output published on `/bno055/imu`.

+Note: this driver already does correctly incorporate gravity into `/bno055/imu_raw`.
+It does this through a direct interface with a sensor register that does this for you, but for the purpose of this exercise you can just ignore that part and add the gravity accleration to `/bno055/imu` directly.
+We won't actually be using this code, but it's good to get a feel for how we can interface with the IMU ourselves and add new/missing features to pre-existing drivers.

+## Tips

+- Make sure you always run `colcon` commands from the root directory of your workspace, e.g. `~/ws`.
+Don't run them from subdirectories like `~/ws/src`!

 ## Timeline